LuauProgrammer/Delphinium/README.md

 # ⚠️ I AM NOT RESPONSIBLE FOR ANY DESTROYED SERVERS ⚠️
 ## Delphinium

 Simple and lightweight server destruction utility.
 This bot uses luvit & my RSBF repository.
-Make sure you have luvit
+Make sure you have luvit installed.

 ### Setup